Wasbourne History, Family Crest & Coats of Arms

 Wasbourne is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 The Wasbourne family lived at Washbourne in Devon.
 The Domesday Book lists the village as Waseborne and literally meant "stream used for washing (sheep or clothes.)"

 Alternatively, the name could have originated at Washburn, in Yorkshire or at Great Washbourne or Little Washbourne, parishes in Gloucestershire.
 The Gloucestershire parishes actually date back to Saxon times when they were collectively known as Uassanburnan in 780.
 By the time of the Domesday Book both were known Waseborne.

 Early Origins of the Wasbourne family

-The surname Wasbourne was first found in Devon where it is related the family took their name from Waseborne in that county soon after the Norman Conquest in 1066.
+The surname Wasbourne was first found in Devon where it is related the family took their name from Waseborne, now Wasbourne in that county soon after the Norman Conquest in 1066.
 This village was granted to Hermer from Gotshelm.

 By the end of the 11th century they had branched to Worcestershire where they became a family great consequence.
 They were generations of knights at the Manor at the Washbournes intermarring with the distinguished families of Zouch, Corbett, Wysham, Blount and the Earls of Warwick.
 Sir Roger Washbourne is the first on record.